 If approved by Purchasing ahead of time, employees may request to travel by an alternative means such as boat, rail, or bus for personal reasons.
 However, the university will only pay for an amount equivalent to the lowest airfare cost of the same trip.
 The employee will have to reimburse the university for the difference in cost.
 For example, if an employee desires to take a boat rather than fly to Hawaii and it costs $600 more than if the university were to buy a plane ticket, the employee will have to pay the additional $600.
 Purchasing will calculate the reasonable reimbursement amount and/or grant exceptions based on a case by case review.
 If there is a significant time increase due to the method of travel chosen, pre-approval will be needed from the employee’s supervisor in connection with Human Resources to determine how to allocate labor costs and possibly paid vacation leave for time spent traveling.

 If a rental car is needed for travel purposes while conducting university business, an employee will put a request through to the Purchasing Department and make sure they are familiar with the Approved Driver Policy (Employee Handbook, Section 3.5) and that they qualify as a driver under said policy.
 Please note that the Purchasing Department cannot rent large passenger vans on behalf of Biola University.
 Upgrades or add-on’s such as larger size vehicle, XM Radio, GPS are considered personal expenditures.
-If special circumstances or needs warrant exceptions, the requests must be made through Purchasing and be approved by Director of Purchasing.
+If special circumstances or needs warrant exceptions, the requests must be made through Purchasing and be approved by the Director of Purchasing.
 At this time, Enterprise and National are the only rental companies the university uses.
 If an employee goes outside of the Purchasing Department to book their rental car for business purposes, Biola’s insurance will not cover accidents or losses.
 For this reason, employees should not rent vehicles for business purposes on their own.